knulli-cfw/knulli.org/docs/development/building-knulli-with-docker.md

 - More than 100 GB of available disk space

 ## Retro Achievements and Screen Scraper
-This build does not include the required keys for both Screen Scrapper and Retro achievements.
-The image will build succesfully without the key, but neither Retro Achievements or Screen Scraper will work without the keys.
+This build does not include the required keys for both Screen Scraper and RetroAchievements.
+The image will build succesfully without the key, but neither RetroAchievements or Screen Scraper will work without the keys.

-Retro Achievements and Screen Scrapper will work if you add your own keys prior to building.
+RetroAchievements and Screen Scraper will work if you add your own keys prior to building.

 ## Step 1: Install Docker